-A portion of the Total Performance Payment made to the Concessionaire will be retained if the assets on the Highway do not meet the pre-determined asset conditioning requirements at the end of the Project Term.
+A portion of the Total Performance Payment made to the Concessionaire will be retained if the assets on the Highway do not meet the pre-determined asset conditioning requirements throughout the Contract Period.

 The retained payment will be released to the Concessionaire if issues resulting in retentions are rectified by the Concessionaire within the required period.